 The throne room was busy with activity.
-Three guards stood on duty, one Diamond Knight clad in black fencing gear and steel-meshed face mask flanked by two Royal Guards, wearing white gear and red capes over their right shoulders.
+Three guards stood on duty, one a Diamond Knight clad in black fencing gear and steel-meshed face mask, flanked by two of the King’s Royal Guards, wearing white gear and red capes over their right shoulders.
 In his thick red robe, dark blue jeans, and work boots, King Diamond leaned over a table covered with documents, talking to a lanky man with a dark brown blazer over a grey shirt, charcoal slacks, and red-leather loafers.
 The man looked up at the new arrival standing in the threshold, the lenses on his horn-rimmed glasses slightly enlarging his grey eyes under the well-groomed cut of amber hair.

 “The Dragon is here, Your Majesty,” said the city’s most celebrated educator, Professor Magnus Zwei.